Stewart Island: History and naming

 Archaeology indicates that the island was settled in the 14th century, shortly after the Māori settled in the South Island.

 The original Māori name, Te Punga o Te Waka a Māui, means "The Anchor Stone of Māui’s Canoe".
 This refers to the legend of Māui and his crew, who from their canoe Te Waka a Māui (the South Island), caught and raised the great fish Te Ika a Māui, the North Island.

 The more common Māori name, Rakiura, is usually translated as "glowing skies" in reference to the aurora australis.

 For some, Rakiura is the abbreviated version of Te Rakiura a Te Rakitamau, translated as "great blush of Rakitamau", in reference to the latter's embarrassment when refused the hand in marriage of not one but two daughters of an island chief.

 James Cook saw the insularity of Stewart Island during his first Pacific Voyage in 1770.
-After five days of sailing south/clockwise around the island, Endeavour stood at the western entrance of Foveaux Strait.
-Looking east through the wide Strait, the crew could see Ruapuke Island which they had passed 5 days earlier, guarding the eastern entrance of the Strait.
-Cook wrote: “there appear’d an open Channel … we saw the small island we were in with on the 6th instant”.
+After five days of sailing south/clockwise around the island, Endeavour was at the western entrance of Foveaux Strait where the crew could see Ruapuke Island, which they had passed 5 days earlier, at the eastern entrance of the strait.
+Cook wrote: “they're appear’d an open Channel … we saw the small island we were in with on the 6th instant”.
 Zachary Hicks wrote: “this is ye Western opening of the Passage mentioned the 6 Ins.”
 Nonetheless, Cook knew that an offshore island was strategically valuable to Britain’s rivals and should be hidden as a matter of military policy.
 He tried to erase his description of Foveaux Strait from his journal and drew a revised chart attaching the island to the mainland, turning Stewart Island into a peninsula.